-Yury Vorobiev did a breakdown of his amazing fan art environment based on Treasury Courtyard from Uncharted 4.
-The project is done under the guidance of Jeremy Huxley.
+Yury Vorobiev did a breakdown of his amazing fan art environment based on Treasury Courtyard from Uncharted 4 and created under the guidance of Jeremy Huxley.

 Hi, my name is Yury Vorobiev and I currently live in Saint-Petersburg, Russia.
 I received my master’s degree in mathematics and applied informatics, after that dive into 3d art.
 Before graduation, I had a job as a 3d designer, where I model hi poly ship equipment and create training videos for them.
 For a start, it was an interesting job, but I felt that I was closer to gamedev.
 So after this job, I went to an art bootcamp, where we created game-ready character within 6 weeks.
 There I learned the basics of sculpting, proper hi poly and low poly creating, baking and texturing.
 And now almost a year I work as a 3d artist.

 I have long wanted to try myself in the environment art and also I felt I needed a stronger portfolio piece to replace older works, so I started looking for some cool concepts and ideas on the internet.
 I wanted to create a not too big scene, but with a lot of vegetation and also man-made stuff.
 So what can be better for this idea than not Uncharted, and I dwelled on the idea of recreating treasury courtyard in UE4.